alexanderkoller/pergamon/src/bibtypst.typ

 /// Create a citation to the bibliography entry with the given key.
 /// The `cite` function keeps track of what `refsection` we are in and
 /// uses that refsection's `format-citation` argument to typeset the
 /// citation.
+///
-You can pass a `form` for finer control over the citation string,
+/// You can pass a `form` for finer control over the citation string,
-/// depending on what your citation style supports.
+/// depending on what your citation style supports (see @sec:styling-citations).
+If you do not specify
+/// the `form`, its default value of `auto` will generate a default form
+/// that depends on the citation style.
+///
 /// -> content
 #let cite(key, form: auto) = context {
   let xrefsection-id = refsection-id.get()